 Do they like water?
 What do you think?

-Silvery foliage that turns greener during summer and red stems that turn dark brown later.
+below: leaves turn greener during summer and red stems that turn dark brown later.
+August.

 The Wonderful World of Willows

 Vermont Willow Nursery